guardian/cql/README.md

 Components options:
  - Svelte will export web components with `customComponent` properties in compiler and component config.
 However, from-scratch context menus will be a drag.
  - Preact will work with headlessUI, if we can adapt it for a typeahead menu.
 It also provides a webcomponent layer.

+Typeahead will require parsing AST nodes, not just tokens, as typeahead for query_meta_value will require knowing query_meta_key, which we only know in a query_meta node.